-Market risk
+(e) Market risk

-Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and cash flow and fair value interest rate risk that may affect the Group's financial position and cash flows.
-The Group is not significantly affected by foreign exchange rate and price risks.
+Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and cash flow and fair value interest rate risk that may affect the Group's and the Company's financial position and cash flows.
+The Group and the Company are not significantly affected by foreign exchange rate and price risks.

-(a) Foreign currency exchange risk
+(i) Foreign currency exchange risk